Star-painted ceiling: History

 Illustrations, paintings, and murals of the sky, heavens, and stars have a long history as a source of decoration.
 The Imperial temple in Palmyra, approximately constructed in the late 2nd century BC, is one of the earliest known examples of a religious building that features star-painted ceilings as a decorative motif.
 Outside of religious context, this motif has also been found in villas, and bath houses in Palmyra during this same time period.

 Star-painted ceilings have also been found in caves within the Navajo region, with the majority located in the state of New Mexico.
 The stars painted in this area are presented as cross [x] shapes.
 They are painted using various pigments including red, blue, black, yellow, and green.
 It is believed that the ceilings in this area were painted between 1000 - 1525 AD.

 Vaults in places of worship became a popular place to paint night skies throughout Europe during the 12th to 16th centuries.
 This motif of painted vaults, also referred to as starry vaults, is linked to Gothic architecture.
-An example of a chapel that features star-painted vaults is the Sainte-Chapelle, located in Paris, Frace.
+An example of a chapel that features star-painted vaults is the Sainte-Chapelle, located in Paris, France.
 The vaults of the upper-chapel feature gold painted stars on a dark blue background.
 The earliest known instance of a star-painted vault related to Christianity is a baptistery at the city of Dura-Europos which is dated approximately 300 AD.
 The stars in the baptistery were painted white, painted over a blue background, and featured eight points.

 Islamic artists began using complex geometric patterns involving stars as a form of ceiling decoration from the 9th century through to the 16th century.
 The shape of the stars took many forms over this period, becoming more embellished over time with complex shapes and details taking centerstage.
 For instance, the simple five-pointed star was favoured during the 9th century.
 While by the 16th century stars with 16 points were more commonly portrayed.

 Into the late 20th and early 21st century, star-painted ceilings have continued to be created.
 However, during this period star-painted ceilings have been created more commonly on a commercial scale such as in homes and nurseries.
 This decorative feature takes a range of forms but has been created using gold stars on a blue ceiling, black and white, or glow in the dark paint.